MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/move-sharepoint-between-geo-locations.md

 description: "Learn how to move a SharePoint site to a different geo location."
 ---

-# Move a SharePoint site to a different geo location
+# Move a SharePoint site to a different geo location (Preview)

 With SharePoint site geo move, you can move SharePoint sites to other geo locations within your multi-geo environment.
 This feature is currently in preview.